jklingsporn/vertx-jooq-async/README.md

 of how to setup the generator programmatically.

 # known issues
-- `insertReturningPrimary`-method is not implemented yet.
-- Only basic CRUD tested.
+- `insertReturningPrimary`-method only works for MySQL and numeric keys.
 - Only available for MySQL and Postgres.
 - Nobody can prevent you from calling one of the blocking `fetch`- or `execute`-methods on the VertxDAO or a jOOQ-query.
 If you do it, jOOQ will try to execute the query by itself using JDBC (if properly configured).
 So try to avoid it at any cost.